smpotts/hinge-data-analysis/README.md

 ![Dating Prefs](mock_screenshots/dating_prefs.png)

 ### Match Analysis
+This section reveals patterns in the user's matching behavior, preferences, and key factors that influence successful connections with potential matches.

 #### Message Count Variability by Month (Last 12 Months)
 This box plot shows how the number of messages exchanged per match varies across each month over the past year.